GabrieLIFCE/etl-to-rest-api/README.md

 # Data Engineer Use Case
 The purpose of this task is to present how to extract and parse data from a given source to be inserted into a database.
 Then, make the data available from the database via a REST API.

-Knowlege used: ETL, Database Design, API Development.
+Some of the knowlege used: ETL, Database Design, API Development, Python.

 The idea is to enter data from the `data.json` file into an SQLite database, and make the data available through an API.
 The json-file contains 1000 randomly sampled CVEs' from 2019, with information related to each CVE.
 CVE® is a list of entries—each containing an identification number, a description, and at least one public reference—for publicly known cybersecurity vulnerabilities.